Lynwood E. Clark: Biography

 In September 1970 he became director of operations for the 27th Tactical Fighter Wing, at Cannon Air Force Base, New Mexico.
 He transferred to Mountain Home Air Force Base, Idaho, in May 1971, as vice commander of the 347th Tactical Fighter Wing until December when he was named commander.
 When the 347th was redesignated the 366th Tactical Fighter Wing in October 1972, Clark continued his duties as commander.
 While under his command, the 366th Tactical Fighter Wing received the Best in Air Force Award for its fuel branch, and was runner-up for the Air Force Maintenance Award.

-He became commander of the 327th Air Division at Taipei Air Station, Taiwan, in May 1973.
+Clark became commander of the 327th Air Division at Taipei Air Station, Taiwan, in May 1973.
 In July 1975 he assumed command of both the 313th Air Division and the 18th Tactical Fighter Wing at Kadena Air Base, Okinawa.
 He served as deputy chief of staff for logistics at Headquarters Pacific Air Forces, Hickam Air Force Base, Hawaii, from June 1976 until his assignment to the San Antonio Air Logistics Center, Kelly Air Force Base, Texas, as commander in July 1977.
 He assumed his present command in March 1981.

 Clark is a command pilot.
 His military decorations and awards include the Distinguished Service Medal, Legion of Merit with oak leaf cluster, Distinguished Flying Cross with oak leaf cluster, Bronze Star Medal with oak leaf cluster, Air Medal with six oak leaf clusters, Air Force Commendation Medal, Army Commendation Medal and Republic of Vietnam Staff Service Honor Medal, 1st Class.

-He was promoted to lieutenant general May 1, 1981, with same date of rank.
+Clark was promoted to lieutenant general May 1, 1981, with same date of rank.
 He retired September 1, 1983.